splineai-cloud/COV-IR-Net/README.md

 It was found in early studies that patients present abnormalities in chest radiography images that are characteristic of those infected with COVID-19.
 We detect such features to classify the X-ray images as Normal , Pneumonia and Covid.

 ## Biodata:
-I am a highschool student, machine learning and deep learning entusiast.
+I am a highschool student, machine learning and deep learning entusiast. \
-This is my summer project based on the ongoing pandemic COVID-19.\
+This is my summer project based on the ongoing pandemic of COVID-19.\
 All suggetions are welcome. \
 Contact me by mail - hamza11223300@gmail.com